AckerlyXu/heima/articles/azure-toolkit-for-eclipse-debugging-azure-applications.md

 12. In the **Debug Configurations** dialog, expand **Remote Java Application** in the left-hand pane, select **Azure Cloud (WorkerRole1)**, and click **Debug**.
 13. Within your browser, run your staged application, **http://***&lt;guid&gt;***.cloudapp.net/MyHelloWorld**, substituting the GUID from your DNS name for *&lt;guid&gt;*.
 If prompted by a **Confirm Perspective Switch** dialog box, click **Yes**.
 Your debug session should now execute to the line of code where the breakpoint was set.

+>[!NOTE]
->[AZURE.NOTE] If you're attempting to start a remote debugging connection to a deployment that has multiple role instances running, you cannot currently control which instance the debugger will be initially connected to, as the Azure load balancer will pick an instance at random.
+> If you're attempting to start a remote debugging connection to a deployment that has multiple role instances running, you cannot currently control which instance the debugger will be initially connected to, as the Azure load balancer will pick an instance at random.
 Once you're connected with that instance, though, you will continue debugging the same instance.
 Note also, if there is a period of inactivity of more than 4 minutes (for example, when you're stopped at a breakpoint for too long), Azure may close the connection.

 ## Debugging a specific role instance in a multi-instance deployment
 When your deployment is running in the cloud, you will most likely be running it in multiple compute, or role, instances.
 This enables you to take advantage of Azure 99.95% availability guarantee, and to scale out your application.